Vasukommi/flynkle-app-be/README.md

 ## Running with Docker Compose

 The project includes a `docker-compose.yml` that starts the API together with Redis, MinIO, Qdrant and Postgres.
-Build and start the stack with:
+Build the stack once and start it with:

 ```bash
 docker compose up --build
 ```

 The API will be available at `http://localhost:8000`.

+With the default setup the source code is mounted into the container and Uvicorn runs in reload mode.
+This means you do **not** need to rebuild the Docker image when making code changes.
+Rebuild only when you add new Python dependencies.

 ### Environment variables